Exterior Color Combinations Done Right

 Salmon + Jade + Rusty Brown

-The exterior's rough surface causes one salmon paint color to appear as varying dark and light shades, which creates a time-weathered look that suits the home's old-world architecture.
+The exterior's rough surface causes one salmon exterior house paint color to appear as varying dark and light shades, which creates a time-weathered look that suits the home's old-world architecture.
 Saturated jade green shutters punctuate the elegant facade with jewel-tone richness.
-The brown window trim and front door pair nicely with the salmon because the colors share the same orange undertones.
+The brown window trim and front door pair nicely with the salmon because the outdoor paint colors share the same orange undertones.

 Chocolate + Chartreuse + Sand

-Green and brown naturally associate, but when green takes a turn toward yellow, the pairing pleasingly surprises.
+Green and brown naturally associate, but when green takes a turn toward yellow, the pairing pleasantly surprises.
 Chartreuse trim stands out as a high-energy counterpoint to rustic stone walls and earthen siding and firmly links the home to like-colored garden plantings.
-When choosing paint colors for your home, take your cue from exterior features that can’t be changed.
-Look at your home's roofing, stonework, and landscape to help narrow your color choices.
+When looking for exterior paint ideas, take your cue from exterior features that can’t be changed.
+Consider your home's roofing, stonework, and landscape to help narrow your color choices.

 White + Black + Gray